 The Sequence Parameter Set (SPS) contains syntax elements pertaining to a coded layer video sequence (CLVS), which is a group of pictures belonging to the same layer, starting with a random access point, and followed by pictures that may depend on each other and the random access point picture.
 In MPGEG-2, the equivalent of a CVS was a Group of Pictures (GOP), which normally started with an I frame and was followed by P and B frames.
 While more complex in its options of random access points, VVC retains this basic concept.
-In many TVlike applications, a CVS contains a few hundred milliseconds to a few seconds of video.
+One remarkable difference of VVC is that a CLVS may start with a Gradual Decoding Refresh (GDR) picture, without requiring presence of traditional random access points in the bitstream, such as Instantaneous Decoding Refresh (IDR) or Clean Random Access (CRA) pictures.
+In many TV-like applications, a CVS contains a few hundred milliseconds to a few seconds of video.
 In video conferencing (without switching MCUs involved), a CVS can be as long in duration as the whole session.